Local Non-Hermitian Hamiltonian Formalism for Dissipative Fermionic Systems and Loss-Induced Population Increase in Fermi Superfluids

 According to the above argument, for systems with multiple dissipative modes, an appropriate NHH differs by the mode and physical quantity considered.
-Since the NHH formalism cannot describe the statistical mixture, the whole system cannot be described by a single NHH.
-Instead, a set of the NHHs, $\{\hat{H}_{\text{eff},j}\}$, for each local process $\hat{L}_j$ has to be prepared.
-Only for the system with a single dissipative mode, $\hat{H}_{\text{eff}}$ becomes identical to $\hat{H}_{\text{eff},j}$, so that $\hat{H}_{\text{eff}}$ becomes valid.
-In other words, the commonly employed scheme to obtain the NHH by neglecting the jump term of the Lindblad master equation is inappropriate except for the system with a single dissipative mode.
-Our scheme to construct a set of appropriate NHHs is applicable not only to the dissipative fermionic superfluids specifically considered in the present work for demonstration, but also to the dissipative fermionic systems in general.
+Since the NHH formalism cannot describe the statistical mixture generated by the quantum jump, the whole system cannot be described by a single NHH.
+Instead, a set of NHHs, $\{\hat{H}_{\text{eff}, j}\}$, for each local process $\hat{L}_j$ must be prepared.
+Only for the system with a single dissipative mode, $\hat{H}_{\text{eff}}$ becomes identical to $\hat{H}_{\text{eff}, j}$, so that $\hat{H}_{\text{eff}}$ becomes valid with Eq.~\eqref{meq}.
+In other words, the commonly employed scheme to obtain the NHH by neglecting the jump term of the Lindblad master equation is inappropriate except for the system with a single dissipative mode such as a photon field in a single-mode optical cavity and an atomic Bose-Einstein condensate under particle loss.
+Our scheme to construct a set of appropriate NHHs is applicable not only to the purely dissipative fermionic superfluids specifically considered in the present work, but also to the purely dissipative fermionic many-body systems in general.